This information describes calcium supplements and how to take them.

 - Have a history of hypercalcemia (too much calcium in the blood)

 - Take diuretics (water pills) or antacids for indigestion

 - Have had problems with your parathyroid glands

 - Have a history of heart disease, including heart attack or stroke

 - If you’re taking a bisphosphonate medication for osteoporosis (or for other reasons), take your calcium supplement at least 30 minutes after you take it.
 If you’re not sure if the medication that you’re taking is a bisphosphonate, talk with your doctor.

 - Some examples of bisphosphonate medications are alendronate (Fosamax®) and risedronate (Actonel®).
 Please note that calcium supplements don’t replace other medications for the treatment of osteoporosis.

 - Calcium supplements can cause constipation.
 If you have this side effect, increase the amount of liquids and fiber in your diet.
 If that doesn’t work, talk with your doctor or nurse about taking a stool softener or laxative, or try to get more calcium from foods rather than supplements.

-The following list includes some foods and beverages that are rich in calcium.
+The following tables includes some foods and beverages that are rich in calcium.

 |Food||Portion size||Calcium in portion (mg)||Calories in Portion|